snac-cooperative/technical-docs/plan.md

   - exists, needs tests, needs requirements
     * **We need to stop now, write requirements, then apply those requirements moving forward to ensure we meet the requirements**

-- Name serialization tool, selectable pre-configured formats
+- NameEntity serialization tool, selectable pre-configured formats

-- Name string parser **We need to distinguish between name parser and name-identity-string parser**
+- NameEntity string parser

   - **API:** subroutine?
 JSON?

     - Can we find a grammar-based parser for PHP?
 Should we use a standalone parser?

     - Can we expose this as a JSON API such that it's given a name-string and returns an identity object of that identity's information?
 Possibly a score as well as to how well we thought we could parse it?
+- Name parser (only a portion of the NameEntity string)
+  - **API:** subroutine?
+JSON?
+  - Can this use the same parser engine as the name string parser?

 - Date parser
   - **API:** subroutine?
 JSON?

   - Can this use the same parser engine as the name string parser?
-  - **This should be distinct, or may be a subroutine of the name-identity-string parser**
+  - **This should be distinct, or may be a subroutine of the nameEntry-string parser**
   - Can we expose this as a JSON API such that given a set of dates, it returns a date object that lists out the individual dates?
 Then, it could be called from the name-string parser to parse out dates.

 - Editing User interface